Leadrive/slate-react-native-render/Readme.md

-<h2>Example of code</h2>

-Slate.js(https://github.com/ianstormtaylor/slate) requires react-dom, which is a headache if you want to use the Html serializers to render react native views.
-This package removes the requirement of react-dom to make Html and Raw serializers compatiable with react-native.
+Slate.js(https://github.com/ianstormtaylor/slate) requires react-dom, which is a headache if you want to render the saved editor state into react native views with the Html serializers.
+This package extract the Html and Raw serializers, removes the requirement of react-dom to make them compatiable with react-native.

-If you store the entire editor state to the database, these two modified serializers allow you to render the views in react native.

 Example:

 <pre>
     <div class="container">
      import {RNHtml} from "../src/RNHtml";
      import {Raw} from '../src/Raw'
      const comment = {
                               "document": {
                                 "data": {},
                                 "kind": "document",